AMatyszczak/Note-It-MVP/README.md

 Supports widgets

 ## Installation
-Setting up this project might require to Sync Project with Gradle Files or Invalidate Caches, to work properly.
+Setting up this project might require to sync project with gradle files to work properly.